 In accordance with the terms of the 2001 Stock Plan, our board of directors has authorized our compensation committee to administer our 2001 Stock Plan.
 In February 2005, the board of directors delegated authority to an option committee of the board of directors comprised of our President and Chief Executive Officer, Safi Bahcall, to grant options to purchase up to a total of 125,000 shares of our common stock.
 The board of directors intended that this share pool would be used primarily to grant options to new hires and that the number of shares the option committee had authority to grant would be periodically replenished.
-Due to administrative error, the board of directors did not take action to replenish the pool of options the option committee had authority to grant, and the option committee had authority to grant were ratified by the compensation committee in November 2006.
+Due to administrative error, the board of directors did not take action to replenish the pool of options the option committee had authority to grant, and the option committee granted options to purchase a total of 225,750 shares of common stock.
+The grant of options in excess of the shares the option committee had authority to grant were ratified by the compensation committee in November 2006.